meteoris/meteoris/README.md

 #2.
 Install Meteoris Theme Admin (Not Required But It will better to be installed)

 This current version of meteoris only have 1 theme which is called meteoris:theme-admin.
-This theme using popular Admin LTE for it's UI, <a href="">Click here</a> for more info about Admin LTE.
+This theme using popular Admin LTE for it's UI, <a href="https://almsaeedstudio.com/preview">Click here</a> for more info about Admin LTE.

 To install this theme, simply add meteor package:
 ```